A Wet room

 It might sound obvious,

-but a wet room shower floor needs somewhere
+but a wet room shower floor needs a means

 It is surprising how many people overlook